jcurl/RJCP.DLL.CpuId/CpuId/docs/DEVELOPMENT.md

 Each element contains an identifier (which thread, which core, which package number) which is derived from the APIC identifier.

+#### 3.4.2.
+The Cache Topology

+Each core has cache, exposed by `Topology.CacheTopoList`.
+This is a list of different caches for Data, Instruction, Unified caches for the CPU or MMU (TLB).

 ## 4. Future Work